 One of the main centers of pottery in Iran is, however, Kolpurgān in Sīstān Va Balūchestān Province that is well-known for its distinctive making-technique that is briefly dealt with here; In Kolpūrgān the crockery is made by string method rather than the traditional pottery-machine.
 In string method the clay is kneaded and shaped into thin strings.
 Then the clay strings are put together to reach the desired size.
 Subsequently the potters make a lot of diagonal or vertical lines to fade the lines of the string clays and make the surface appear smooth.
 After drawing the desired shapes and designs on crockery, they finally put them into kilns.
 Kolpūrgān’s earthenware are not enameled which resembles the earthenware of primitive men.

-The other important pottery production center is Lalejin.
+The other important pottery production center is Lalejin, one of the northern cities in Hamedan province.
 Its pottery has a worldwide reputation, in fact it is the capital of Iran’s pottery.
-Lalejin is one of the northern cities in Hamedan province.
 In this city, the art of Pottery is passed on from generation to generation.
-The young have continued to inherit the heritage of their fathers.
+The young have continued to inherit this unique heritage of their fathers.
 The city has 850 pottery workshops and 250 stores.